 In Ravenna, it is possible to see 40 of them scattered around the territory.
 You can look for them and download the free app FlashInvaders, or read the catalogue of his exhibition “New Mosaic of Ravenna” – which is very rare and difficult to find – that Invader himself presented with an exhibition inaugurated in 2017 in Hong Kong.

-The last one to come to the city is BLUB, a worldwide famous artist from Florence known for the works of the series “L’arte sa nuotare” (lit. art can swim), for which he realises portraits of famous people portrayed underwater.
+Then there’s BLUB, a worldwide famous artist from Florence known for the works of the series “L’arte sa nuotare“ (lit. art can swim), for which he realises portraits of famous people portrayed underwater.

 His works, usually realised on sugar paper and sticked to the counters of the city, are almost 30 in the city, thus enriching the street art map of Ravenna.

-The city’s latest addition are the SuperWomen by Lediesis, two artists from Florence who realise their works with the technique of paste-up in studio and then paste them on the walls.
+Ravenna is also home to the SuperWomen by Lediesis, two artists from Florence who realise their works with the technique of paste-up in studio and then paste them on the walls.
 They are now famous all over Europe for their reinterpretations of the women of the past.

 Their iconic version of Frida Kahlo now winks at passers-by in Via Cavour, representing female empowerment and reminding us of the superpower of everyone of us, which just has to be found and taken out.